data-dot-all/dataall/GOVERNANCE.md

 # Project Governance (Very Minimal Governance model)

 This open source project is managed by a Steering Committee composed of the maintainers of this project.
-Maintainers are defined as individuals with full commit access to the project repositories.
+Maintainers are defined as individuals with [maintain-level permissions on the data.all repository](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-permission-levels-for-an-organization).

 ## Steering Committee